 Lake Neusiedl (North Burgenland)

-This region is the favourite of music lovers.
+This region is a favourite of music lovers.
 Franz Liszt was born in Raiding and his birth town is just one of many places that hold music and cultural events in Burgenland.
 Being the hilliest part of Burgenland, this is also where you find most of the castles.
 The 884 m (2900 ft) Geschriebenstein on the border to Hungary and the region South Burgenland is the highest point of the state.
 Although the state’s name does not refer directly to castles (Burgen – land), but to four towns that ended on -Burg, you can find several fine mediaeval castles in Middle Burgenland.
 Burg Lockenhaus, Burg Lackenbach, Burg Kobersdorf and Burg Deutschkreutz are just a few of those well worth a visit.
-Like its neighbour to the north, the central part of Burgenland also has a large wine industry, covering 2,100 hectares.
+Just like its neighbour to the north, the central part of Burgenland also has a large wine industry, covering 2,100 hectares.
 Hence, wine tasting and wine festivals should be on your itinerary when visiting this part of the state.
-Moving further to the south, the landscape changes character again and so do the main attractions.
+Nonehteless, moving further to the south, the landscape changes character again and so do the main attractions.